Single Member LLC

 LLC is a business entity that's formed under the state statute.
 People choose an LLC for its limited liability and pass-through income.

-What's this limited liability, you ask?
-It is a protection that separates the owner's personal assets and LLC's assets, in the events of lawsuits or other major debts.
+What’s this limited liability, you ask?
+It is a protection that separates the owner’s personal assets and the LLC’s assets in the event of lawsuits or other major debts.

 Pretty straightforward.